radekj/player/README.md

 The game's rules are very close to the
 [rules of Texas hold'em](http://en.wikipedia.org/wiki/Texas_hold_%27em#Rules) variation of the standard card game of poker.

-The only main difference is that the maximal bet is limited - there is no possibility of making *all-in* bet.
+The only main rules difference is that the maximal bet and rinse is **limited** - there is no possibility of making *all-in* bet.

 The objective is to modify the decision calculating algorithm to win the game.
 User can use the card's evaluation algorithm -